ast-grep/ast-grep.github.io/website/guide/quick-start.md

 Press `y` to accept the change!

 That's it!
-You have refactored TypeScript's repository in minutes.
+You have refactored the TypeScript source in minutes.
 Congratulations!

-We hope you enjoy the power of AST editing in plain programming language pattern.
-The next step is to learn more about writing patterns.
+We hope you enjoy the power of AST editing with plain programming-language patterns.
+Next, learn more about writing patterns.

 :::tip Pattern does not work?
 See our FAQ for more [guidance](/advanced/faq.html) on writing patterns.